scottmk/ti4-reference/snippets/techs/te/TODO/ralnel-TODO.md

 <span style="font-variant:small-caps;">Action:</span> Exhaust this card and discard 1 action card to draw 1 action card.

-<sup><sub>Note: this tech was from the Codex 4 _Liberation of Ordinian_ scenario, and it belonged to the Nekro Virus.
+<sup><sub>Note: this tech was from the Codex IV _Liberation of Ordinian_ scenario, and it belonged to the Nekro Virus.
 It is assumed that this a Ral Nel tech based on the description of Ral Nel being focused on "versatility, efficiency, reliability."</sub></sup>